n8n-io/n8n-docs/docs/advanced-ai/examples/understand-memory.md

 # What is memory in AI?

-Memory is a key part of AI chat.
+Memory is a key part of AI chat services.
 The memory keeps a history of previous messages, allowing for an ongoing conversation with the AI, rather than every interaction starting fresh.

 ## AI memory in n8n